kishlayjeet/Connect-MySQL-Database-to-Python/README.md

-# Conenct MySql database with Python
+# Connect MySql database with Python

 In this section, I'll explain how to connect your MySQL database to Python and query it.
 ## Install "MySQL Connector"